SolarArbiter/SolarArbiter.github.io/dashboard_documentation.md

    <img class="my-3" src="/images/plant_site_form.png"/>

-3. After submission, you will be redirected to a Site page which displays the new Site’s metadata and allows you to create associated Observations and Forecasts (see [Create New Observation or Forecast](#create-new-observation-or-forecast)).
+3. After submission, you will be redirected to a Site page which displays the new Site's metadata and allows you to create associated Observations and Forecasts (see [Create New Observation or Forecast](#create-new-observation-or-forecast)).